-The measured mile method is one method for evaluating and measuring inefficiency.
+The measured mile method is one method which can be used for evaluating and measuring inefficiency.
 Measured mile method is a comparison of productivity of unimpacted and impacted work on the same project.
 It can be extremely helpful during NOI and claim evaluation to have documentation of unimpacted and impacted productivity.